robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Test cases are always executed within a test suite.
 A test suite
-created from a `test case file`_ has tests directly, whereas suites
+created from a `suite file`_ has tests directly, whereas suites
 created from directories__ have child test suites which either have
 tests or their own child suites.
 By default all the tests in an
 executed suite are run, but it is possible to `select tests`__ using